-Only macOS High Sierra 10.13.3 and earlier is supported.
+Only macOS High Sierra 10.13.3 and earlier is supported at this time.

+Before installing an updated DisplayLink driver on Mac, previous versions must be uninstalled followed by a system reboot.
 For detailed macOS 10.1x.x installation instructions click here.
-Please note, macOS 10.13.x requires users to manually approve 3rd party extensions (drivers).
+Please note, macOS 10.13 and later requires users to manually approve 3rd party extensions (drivers).
 Step-by-step instructions for doing so can be found in our blog post here.
 For DisplayLink drivers, sometimes they need to be uninstalled and reinstalled before they will show up in Gatekeeper to approve.

 For users of macOS Sierra (10.12), please read our blog post here regarding known-issues and workarounds.